logo

 Cornet Benjamin Kimball was born in 1637 in Ipswich, Massachusetts.
 His parents were Richard Kimball and Ursula Scott.
 He was a wheelwright, carpenter and farmer.

 He married Mercy Hazeltine in April 1661.
 Mercy was born in 1642.
-She was the daughter of Robert and Ann Hazeltine of Rowley, Massachusetts.
+She was the daughter of Robert and Ann Hazeltine of Rowley, Essex County, Massachusetts.
 Mercy's sister Anna married Caleb's brother, Caleb Kimball.

 On January 7, 1683, Mercy was one of the first members of the first church in Bradford.
-He and his brother, Richard were soldiers in 1683-84 in Captain Appleton's company.
-Benjamin was a cornet of horse troops.
+During King Philip's War, Benjamin was a soldier in 1683 and 1684 in Captain Samuel Appleton's company.
+He was coronet of the horse troops.

 He died June 11, 1696.
 Mercy died in 1707/08.
 They are buried in the old graveyard.